 - uterine leiomyoma with atypical FH-associated pathology and/or which is FH deficient on immunohistochemistry.r

 2. An individual with two or more of the following:

 - multiple symptomatic uterine leiomyomas

-- a first-degree relative with a clinical feature of HLRCC*.
-If the two features are two women affected with symptomatic uterine leiomyomas, then another HLRCC feature must also be present to consider HLRCC.
+If there are two individuals affected with symptomatic uterine leiomyomas, then another HLRCC feature must also be present to consider HLRCC.

 3. First degree relative of a child with fumarate hydratase deficiency due to biallelic pathogenic variants in the FH gene.

 4. Where a known germline pathogenic variant identified in a relative.*

 5. Where a specific pathogenic variant has been identified on somatic tumour testing *

 *In these settings a variant-specific test (rather than sequencing a single gene or gene panel) may be more appropriate and cost effective.